ChrisWhealy/geonames_hana/README.md

 The CDS data model is derived from the table structure used by <http://geonames.org>.
 This geopolitical information is both crowd-sourced and public.

 Since the data on <http://geonames.org> is crowd-sourced, it changes regularly.
-Consequently, the data in the HANA database will potentially become stale after 24 hours (or 1440 minutes).
+Consequently, the data in the HANA database will potentially become stale after 24 hours.

 From the HTTP server's `/admin` page, you can see a list of all the countries and the timestamp of when each country's data was last refreshed.
-Simply hit the "Refresh Server Data" button and as long a gap of at least 1440 minutes has elapsed, the HANA database will be updated from the latest country files available on <http://geonames.org>
+Simply hit the "Refresh Server Data" button, and as long the refresh period has elapsed, the HANA database will be updated from the latest country and alternate names files available on <http://geonames.org>

 Detailed documentation for the data model can be found [here](./docs/datamodel.md)